DandyCodes/zeal/README.md

 Params are converted to their declared type.
 If this fails, http.StatusUnprocessableEntity 422 is sent immediately.

-Struct fields must be capitalized to be accessed in the route - for example, 'Quiet'.
+Struct fields must be capitalized to be accessed in the handler function - for example, 'Quiet'.

 ## Request Bodies